 - Press “Enter” and write the username and password to finish the setup.

 This application requires you to jailbreak your iPhone, making it less than ideal for many people.

-Jailbreaking can break into a lot of the security measures by Apple and can leave your device open to malware attacks.
+Note: Jailbreaking can break into a lot of security measures by Apple and can leave your device open to malware attacks.

 To receive notifications from your iOS device on your Windows PC, you can use an application like Pushbullet.
-This app allows you to see notifications, send files, links, etc. This is great if you hate picking up your phone just to check a notification every time you get an alert.
+This app lets you see notifications, send files, and links.
+This is great if you hate picking up your phone just to check a notification every time you get an alert.